Grassley: Democrats ‘blinded by hatred’ of Trump

-U.S. Sen. Chuck Grassley blasted House Democrats for opening an impeachment inquiry, saying they are “blinded by partisan hatred” of President Donald Trump.
+U.S. Sen. Chuck Grassley is blasting House Democrats who have opened an impeachment inquiry for being “blinded by partisan hatred” of President Donald Trump.

 “You can quote me on that,” the Iowa Republican responded when asked whether his party was “blinded by partisan worship” of Trump and “refuses to put country above politics.”